United States Merchant Marine Academy: Notes

 While "cadet" and "midshipman" are frequently used interchangeably to refer to students at USMMA, to do so is incorrect.
 The terms serve two different purposes—the term "midshipman" refers to a military rank, whereas the term "cadet" refers to a job description, much the same way the term "captain" is used for any officer in command of a ship regardless of actual rank.
 Examples: Midshipman Smith is the deck cadet on the SS Kauai, Midshipman Jones is the engine cadet.
+Traditionally USMMA students are called "midshipmen" on land and "cadets" during Sea Year.